johantell/moxinet/README.md

 end
 ```

-**NOTE**: One small caveat with moxinet is that in order for us to be able to match
+**NOTE**: One small caveat with `moxinet` is that in order for us to be able to match
 a mock defined in a request with an incoming request, the requests must send the `x-moxinet-ref` header.
-Most http-libraries allows adding custom headers to your requests but that might not always be the case.
+Most HTTP libraries allows adding custom headers to your requests, but that might not always be the case.

-It's also not recommended to send the `x-moxinet-ref` header outside of your test environment, meaning you'd
+It's also not recommended to send the `x-moxinet-ref` header outside your test environment, meaning you'd
 likely want to do find a way to conditionally add it.
 Here is one example on how to achieve it in `req`:

 ```elixir